odarbelaeze/condor-ir/README.rst

 ``condor`` triggers the main program and you can get top level help by running ``condor --help``.

-``condor bibset`` namespaces the bibliography set related commands, you can list and get help about those using ``condor bibset --help``.
+``condor bibliography`` namespaces the bibliography set related commands, you can list and get help about those using ``condor bibliography --help``.

 ``condor model`` is a short cut that offers the ``condor model create`` sub command, that creates both a term document matrix and an *lsa* search